xeonkiev/AdminTools/README.md

 # Debian Install

-How to start a new Sever ?
+How to start a new Server ?
 This is a basic installation.

 ### OS :